 What is Accounts Receivable Factoring?

-Accounts receivable factoring, also known as factoring, is a financial transaction in which a company sells its accounts receivable to a financing company that specializes in buying receivables (called a factor) at a discount.
+Accounts receivable factoring, also known as factoring, is a financial transaction in which a company sells its accounts receivable to a finance company that specializes in buying receivables at a discount (called a factor).
 Accounts receivable factoring is also known as invoice factoring or accounts receivable financing.

 Understanding How Accounts Receivable Factoring Works